-The best watches to wear on your wedding day
+9 of the best watches to wear on your wedding day

-For those planning a wedding, it can feel like wedding season is always just around the corner and making those final decisions before your big day can be rather stressful.
+Russell SheldrakeFor those planning a wedding, it can feel like wedding season is always just around the corner and making those final decisions before your big day can be rather stressful.
 For watch addicts like us, deciding which watch to wear on your big day can be one of the biggest decisions you have to make.
-And while there will be many guides from lifestyle publications say that you need to stay extremely classical, wearing a dress watch like a Cartier Tank or a Jaeger-LeCoultre Reverso, I think what matters more about a wedding watch is how it makes you feel and what connection you have to it.
+While there are many guides from lifestyle publications that say that you need to stay extremely classic, wearing a dress watch like a Cartier Tank or a Jaeger-LeCoultre Reverso, I think what matters more about a wedding watch is how it makes you feel and what connection you have to it.
 Don’t let yourself be pigeonholed into wearing a piece that doesn’t speak to who you are.

-Bearing that in mind, I wanted to build a short list of watches that I believe offer the best chance of fitting in with a dressed up, wedding look, all while leaving room for them to be personal to you, instead of feeling like you are wearing the same watch as everyone else on what should be the most memorable day of your life.
+Bearing that in mind, I wanted to build a short list of watches that I believe offer the best chance of fitting in with a dressed-up, wedding look, all while leaving room for them to be personal to you, instead of feeling like you are wearing the same watch as everyone else on what should be the most memorable day of your life.

-Dennison Aventurine dial in steel
+Dennison ALD Marble in steel

 This is likely the newest and, simultaneously, one of the oldest brands that will feature on this list.
-Dennison was relaunched in the second half of last year, reviving the famous old British case maker with a brand new look and feel.
-These rounded square dress watches are simple, yet unique in how they execute a formal aestetic.
-Designed by the brilliant Emmanuel Guiet, the level of attention when it comes to the details of this watch go against its modest price point.
-And what better way to add a bit of subtle sparkle to your own wedding day outfit then with this amazing aventurine dial.
-You can also pick this watch up from our London Discovery StudioPrice: £640 (∼US$795).
+Dennison was relaunched in the second half of 2024, reviving the famous old British case maker with a brand-new look and feel.
+These rounded square dress watches are simple, yet unique in how they execute a formal aesthetic.
+Designed by the brilliant Emmanuel Gueit, the level of attention when it comes to the details of this watch goes against its modest price point… And what better way to add a bit of subtle classicism to your own wedding day outfit than with this amazing marble dial?
+You can also pick this watch up from our London Discovery Studio.
+Price: £640 (∼US$795)

 Alpina Heritage Automatic